-Those laws and sentences implemented in the height of AIDS panic are commonly called “HIV criminalization laws.”
+Those laws implemented in the height of AIDS panic are called “HIV criminalization laws.”
 Passed thirty years ago, they do not reflect current medical advancements in HIV care and prevention.
-Most people at the forefront of HIV activism consider them very harmful and outdated.
+Most people at the forefront of HIV activism consider them harmful, dangerous, and badly outdated.

-These laws were established when gay men were seen by lawmakers (and most everyone else) as social miscreants hell-bent on spreading their virus through hedonic lifestyles — intentionally, willfully spreading HIV.
-We now know that most new HIV infections happen because people don’t know they have it.
-You can have transmittable HIV for months before showing any symptoms, during which time you may be unintentionally spreading it.
+HIV criminalization laws were established at a time when gay men were seen by lawmakers and most of the general public as social miscreants willfully spreading their virus through hedonic lifestyles.
+We now know this idea is false.
+Most new HIV infections happen because people don’t know they have it.
+You can have transmittable HIV for months and even years before showing symptoms, during which time you may be unintentionally and unknowingly spreading the disease.

-Despite this fact, these laws still prosecute and criminalize HIV-positive people, and the punishment for unintentional, accidental, or consensual HIV infection is rather severe.
-As a result, these laws generate fear of HIV — what some call “stigma.”
-This fear, this stigma, has an adverse effect on public health since it actually keeps people from going in to get tested.
-Since HIV is a legally punishable, stigmatized illness, why would you want proof that you have it if you suspect you might?
-That’s the reasoning that keeps many people from getting tested, which in turn worsens the spread of HIV.
-The law in California was passed to lessen HIV stigma, and by extension encourage more people to get tested.
+Despite this fact, these laws still exist, and their existence fuels the social fear and stigma of HIV.
+HIV stigma has an adverse effect on public health because it keeps people from getting tested.
+Since HIV is a legally punishable, stigmatized illness, why would you want proof that you have it?
+The law in California was passed to lessen HIV stigma, and by extension, encourage more people to get tested.

-I honestly can’t say how the thrill in any fetish evolves.
-If you’re into fisting, does the thrill become something else when you finally get a hand in your butt?
-No. A bug chaser likely still thinks bug chasing is hot even after he seroconverts (gets HIV).
-After catching the bug, the fetish may change.
-It may turn into an erotic practice of helping other bug chasers catch it.
+I can’t say how the thrill in any fetish evolves.
+If you’re into fisting, does the thrill become something else when you get a hand in your butt?
+Nope.
+A bug chaser likely still thinks bug chasing is hot even after they seroconvert (get HIV).
+That said, the fetish may evolve into helping other bug chasers catch it.
 Or the end goal may not be catching HIV at all.
-Many people, including many people I know, admit the hotness of the fantasy of bug chasing and do not actually want HIV.
-The risk and the danger are hot, but actually getting infected?
-Not so much.
+Many people, including many people I know personally, admit the hotness of the bug chasing fantasy but do not actually want HIV.

-Nearly every person I talked to when writing this said they think bug chasing is an exaggerated phenomenon generated by AIDS panic — a bogeyman meant to demonize those with HIV by blaming them for their own illness — an extension of the poz-phobic “you did it to yourself” idea.
+Nearly every person I talked to when writing this said they believe bug chasing is an exaggerated phenomenon generated by AIDS panic — a bogeyman meant to demonize those with HIV by blaming them for their own illness.
+That would make a lot of sense.
+It’d be an extension of the poz-phobic “you did it to yourself” idea.

-I respectfully disagree.
-Most people I talked to are not as kinky as I am and are not HIV-positive.
-If I polled kinksters, HIV-positive gay guys, gay men into hardcore sex, and guys like me who exclusively bareback, I believe I would see a different consensus.
-I’ve been HIV-positive for five years and have been asked by countless guys (via hookup apps) to poz them, to infect them with my “toxic” seed, and so on.
-In my experience, bug chasing and bug chasers are very real.
+That said, I respectfully disagree with these people.
+Most of them are not as kinky as I am and are not HIV-positive.
+If I asked kinksters, HIV-positive gay guys like me, and gay men who enjoy hardcore, bareback sex as I do, I think I would get a different consensus.
+I have been HIV-positive for five years and have been asked by countless guys to poz them, to infect them with my “toxic” seed, and so on.
+I probably get a message from a bug chaser every month.
+For me, bug chasers are very real.

 The only bug chasers I know are men who have sex with men.
-Let me be clear: They are into a heavily tabooed, deeply frowned-upon fetish.
-As such, they are more likely to find playmates in the kind of people I play with, and I am more likely to encounter them when pursuing the kind of sex I enjoy.
-So my perspective on this matter may be skewed — I may encounter a higher number of bug chasers than the average gay man (even the average HIV-positive gay man).
+They are into a heavily tabooed, deeply frowned-upon fetish.
+As such, they are more likely to find playmates in the kind of people I play with, and I am more likely to encounter them when pursuing the kind of sex I like.
+So my perspective may be skewed — I probably encounter a higher number of bug chasers than the average gay man (even the average HIV-positive gay man).

 3. in other risk centered kink there’s usually a defined dominant/submissive bond. are the roles defined like that with bug chasing?
 I guess what I’m asking is how the encounters work. is it better if things are kept casual or do relationships form between the chaser and the infected person?

-I can’t say exactly how encounters work since I’ve never arranged one, but I do know that many guys enjoy seed parties or pozzing parties, which are gangbangs where a central bottom is fucked by as many men as possible (ideally some of whom are HIV-positive and not on medication) with the purpose of getting infected.
-I’ve gone to countless bareback sex parties where there may have been a bug chaser or two present, but he wasn’t wearing a neon sign saying “Hey!
-I’m a bug chaser,” so I can’t know for sure.
-If a pozzing party was described online as a normal bareback sex party then I very well may have been to one, but I didn’t do so knowingly.
-I’m not necessarily opposed to going to a pozzing party, but an ideal pozzing party is structured with multiple tops fucking an HIV-negative bottom, which wouldn’t be much fun for me or the other guys present.
-I’m already HIV-positive, and I’d want to be the bottom.
+I have gone to countless bareback sex parties where there may have been a bug chaser or two present, but he wasn’t wearing a neon sign saying “Hey!
+I’m a bug chaser,” so I can’t say for sure.
+If a pozzing party was described online as a normal bareback sex party, I may have been to one, but I didn’t know I was doing so.
+I’m not totally opposed to going to a possing party, but an ideal pozzing party (or seed party) is structured with multiple tops fucking an HIV-negative bottom.
+I’d want to be the bottom, and I’m already HIV-positive.